Boundedness for proper conflict-free and odd colorings: Boundedness and bipartite graphs

 For~\eqref{it:conv:vi}, we will show that at least~$k+1$ colors are needed by~$A$.
 Since~$B$ contains a vertex that is adjacent to all vertices of~$A$, this will imply the claim.
-So suppose that we have an odd coloring where~$A$ is colored with only~$k$ colors.
+So suppose that we have a proper odd coloring where~$A$ is colored with only~$k$ colors.
 Consider all intervals of the form $[2i-1,2i] \subseteq A$, for $i \in [2^{k-1}]$.
-In order to have an odd coloring, any such interval must use at least two different colors $r,s \in [k]$.
-We code this by associating to the interval $[2i-1,2i]$ the vector $x^i \in \mathbb{Z}_2^k$ which is~$0$ everywhere except in the entries $r,s$, where it is~$1$.
+In order to have a proper odd coloring, any such interval must use at least two different colors $\ci,\cb \in [k]$.
+We code this by associating to the interval $[2i-1,2i]$ the vector $x^i \in \mathbb{Z}_2^k$ which is~$0$ everywhere except in the entries $\ci,\cb$, where it is~$1$.